fdev1/ssmtp-reloaded/README.md

 * Added support for overriding the global configuration through individual users configuration files;
-* Added support for storing user passwords in a keyring with the ssh-askpass program
+* Added support for storing user passwords in a keyring with the ssh-askpass program;
-* A number of minor bug fixes and alt platform support (mostly borrowed from Gentoo's sSMTP patchset)
+* A number of minor bug fixes and alt platform support (mostly borrowed from Gentoo's sSMTP patchset);
+* Added queue support.
+When a transfer fails it is queued (if queue directory is set) for sending later.
+The sendmail -q and -q[time] options are simulated so it can run as a daemon.